lu-jim/codewars/README.md

 # Codewars

-This repo is a small compilation of exercises solved in Codewars
+This repo is a small compilation of coding exercises